dthies/moodle-block_deft/README.md

 what is necessary to provide connection i.e IP number associated with block's context.

+The service will remain free for smaller sites, but sites with larger usage may be require a service agreement after 60 day to prevent usage caps.

 ## Installing via uploaded ZIP file ##

 1. Log in to your Moodle site as an admin and go to _Site administration >